-All of the following courses CORE Number Title CAS 825 Mass Communication and Public Health CAS 826 Health Communication for Diverse Populations EPI 810 Introductory Epidemiology COM 803 Introduction to Quantitative Research Methods One of these courses ADV 845 Advertising and Public Relations for Health, Science, and the Environment JRN 872/873 Environment, Science and Health Journalism Seminar 3 COM 893 A practicum related to health/risk communication Requirements for Plan A (Thesis Track) CAS 899 Master's Thesis Research Plan A COM 830 Applied Communication Research II 3 Elective Courses Additional credits in courses related to health communication that have been approved by the student's academic advisor 8 Thesis Defense Pass a thesis examination defense during the final semester.
-Requirements for Plan B (Comprehensive Exam Track) Elective Courses Additional credits in courses related to health communication that have been approved by the student's academic advisor.
-Comprehensive Exam Pass a written comprehensive examination during the final semester.
+All of the f ollowing co ourses Number Title CAS 825 Mass Communication and Public Health CAS 826 Health Communication for Diverse Populations EPI 810 Introductory Epidemiology CORE COM 803 Introduction to Quantitative Research Methods 3 One of these courses ADV 845 Advertising and Public Relations for Health, Science, and the Environment JRN 872/873 Environment, Science and Health Journalism Seminar ar 3 COM 893 A practicum related to health/risk communication Requirements for Plan A (Thesis Track) CAS 899 Master's Thesis Research COM 830 Applied Communication Research II 3 Plan A Elect Cour Additional credits in courses related to health communication that have been approved by the student's academic advisor 8 Thesis Pass a thesis examination defense during the final Defense semester.
+Requirements for Plan B (Comprehensive Exam Track) Elect Cour Additional credits in courses related to health communication that have been approved by the student's academic advisor.
+15 Comprel Exa Pass a written comprehensive examination during the final semester.